tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Web-Search/search-responses.md

 ![List of video thumbnails](./media/cognitive-services-bing-web-api/bing-web-video-thumbnails.PNG) -->

-Ahogy a felhasználó a miniatűr fölé viszi, a videó miniatűr `motionThumbnailUrl` verzióját is használhatja. Ügyeljen arra, hogy megjelenítse a mozgó miniatűr forrását.
+Ahogy a felhasználó a miniatűrre mutat, az `motionThumbnailUrl` használatával a videó miniatűr verzióját is lejátszhatja. Ügyeljen arra, hogy megjelenítse a mozgó miniatűr forrását.

 <!-- Remove until this can be replaced with a sanitized version.
 ![Motion thumbnail of a video](./media/cognitive-services-bing-web-api/bing-web-video-motion-thumbnail.PNG)